 In normal cosmetics, you won’t find tretinoin but Retinol, its “weaker” derivative: This substance is not what I want to talk about today, as the concentrations of Vitamin A in Retinol are low and have no scientifically proven effect on wrinkles, as opposite to Retin-A/Tretinoin.

-I have been using the Retin A cream/gel at the highest concentration (0.1%, not sold in Italy and Europe) since the age of 29, so I have 13 years of daily-evening-continuous use of retinoic acid on my back and I can safely say (also supported by scientific studies dating back to the 1970s) that:
+I have been using the Retin A cream/gel at the highest concentration (0.1%, not sold in the UK and Europe) since the age of 29, so I have 13 years of daily-evening-continuous use of retinoic acid on my back and I can safely say (also supported by scientific studies dating back to the 1970s) that: